M2M (band): Critical response, musical style and legacy

-M2M recorded The Big Room in just six days, saying they wanted to be like The Beatles or Simon & Garfunkel, who also recorded their albums quickly.
+M2M recorded The Big Room in just six days, saying they wanted to be like the Beatles or Simon & Garfunkel, who also recorded their albums quickly.
 Commenting on The Big Room, Karen Tye from the Herald Sun praised M2M for using "down-to-earth tunes and thoughtful lyrics" instead of revealing outfits to propel them into the limelight, unlike many of their pop counterparts.
 M2M described their second album as "organic pop", as they used all real instruments in recording, while most pop albums use computerised ones.

+In 2020, Taylor Swift listed M2M among 51 female artists who had guided and influenced her career.